-1. Cost or savings to any state agency.
-Board staff estimated that the amendments to this rule will result in an absorbable one-time cost of \$879 for the Board to communicate with interested parties and update its website after the rule amendment is completed assuming that the average hourly compensation costs are \$54.96 per hour and that it will take approximately 16 hours.
+Board staff estimated that the amendments to this rule will result in an absorbable one-time cost of \$923 for the Board to communicate with interested parties and update its website after the rule amendment is completed, assuming that the average hourly compensation costs are \$57.66 per hour and that it will take approximately 16 hours.
 There will be no savings.
+The Board has determined that the adoption of the Proposed Amendments will result in no other direct or indirect cost or savings to any state agency, no cost to any local agency or school district that is required to be reimbursed under part 7 (commencing with section 17500) of division 4 of title 2 of the Government Code, no other non-discretionary cost or savings imposed on local agencies, and no cost or savings in federal funding to the State of California.